AhmedIrtija/Tune-In/README.md

-If dependencies are not running correctly, install PopUpView : https://github.com/exyte/PopupView.git use this bundle ID to build : (insert ID)
+If dependencies are not running correctly, install PopUpView : https://github.com/exyte/PopupView.git use this bundle ID to build : edu.ucdavis.ecs189e.TuneIn.sam

 # Technical Stack